bunikaa/STDE-A-real-time-game-translator-/README.md

-# STED: A real-time game translator
+# STDE: A real-time game translator